GermanoGallicchio/research/SPREO.md

 ---

-When comparing epochs locked to correct responses _after_ an error (i.e., an error will be made ca 1.5 s before) with epochs locked to correct responses _before_ an error (i.e., an error will be made ca 1.5 s later), the same two transposed blobs appear at once, at -1.5 s and +1.5 s.
+In the previous slide, you can see that when comparing epochs locked to correct responses _after_ an error (i.e., an error will be made ca 1.5 s before) with epochs locked to correct responses _before_ an error (i.e., an error will be made ca 1.5 s later), the same two transposed blobs appear at once, at -1.5 s and +1.5 s.

 --